wppbav/developer.wppbav.com/docs/core-resources/audiences.md

 GET /api/v2/audiences/1
 ```

-Where `1` is the system ID of the brand.
+Where `1` is the system ID of the audience.

 :::note All adults is the base audiences
 The All Adults audience is our definition of "unfiltered" or "everyone".
 It always has the system ID of 1.